Mitigating point-source contamination in CMB polarization: a Generalized Point Spread Function fitting approach: Results and discussions

 \subsection{Performance at 30 and 155\,GHz frequency bands}

-Figure~\ref{fig:each_freq_map} presents the B-mode maps in the region of a specific point source for the \textit{No PS}, \textit{PS unmitigated}, \textit{GPSF}, and \textit{Inpainting} cases.
-The impact of point sources is evident when comparing the left two columns.
-The distinct B-mode patterns introduced by point sources are more prominent at 155\,GHz than at 30\,GHz, primarily due to stronger foreground contamination and higher noise levels at the lower frequency.
-When comparing the \textit{Inpainting} result with the \textit{No PS} case, we observe that while the point-source signatures are visually suppressed, the reconstructed signal within the inpainted region deviates from the expected background.
-In contrast, the \textit{GPSF} approach yields a pattern that more closely resembles the \textit{No PS} case.
-This indicates that GPSF has the potential to better preserve the background signal while mitigating point-source contamination on map level.
+Figures~\ref{fig:freq30_maps} and \ref{fig:freq155_maps} present the B-mode maps in the region of a representative point source at 30\,GHz and 155\,GHz, respectively.
+Each figure includes the maps for the \textit{No~PS}, \textit{PS unmitigated}, \textit{GPSF}, and \textit{Inpainting} cases, together with their corresponding difference maps relative to the \textit{No~PS} case.
+At both frequencies, the impact of point sources is most visible when comparing the \textit{PS unmitigated} map with the \textit{No~PS} case, with the effect being substantially stronger at 155\,GHz due to its lower noise levels and foreground contamination.
+The difference maps highlight these localized residuals and clearly show that the \textit{PS unmitigated} case produces large deviations from the case without point sources.
+The characteristic butterfly-shaped signature of point sources in $B$-mode maps is also evident~\cite{Diego-Palazuelos_2021}.
+The \textit{Inpainting} method reduces the point-source signatures but introduces non-negligible distortions within the inpainted region, which are apparent in both the maps and the difference panels.
+In contrast, the \textit{GPSF} reconstruction yields maps that more closely resemble the \textit{No~PS} case, with significantly smaller residuals in the difference maps.
+These results demonstrate that GPSF effectively mitigates point-source contamination while preserving the underlying signal structure.

 The B-mode noise-debiased power spectra for 30 and 155\,GHz are shown in the left panel of figure~\ref{fig:each_freq_cl}, along with the relative residual and relative standard deviation in the right panel.